quixio/quix-cli/docs/yaml-reference/pipeline-descriptor.md

 - **deploymentType:** Defines the type of deployment.
 Supported types include:
   - `Service` for long-running services
   - `Job` for tasks that run to completion
-  - `Managed` for fully managed deployments with additional configuration options
+  - `Managed` for quix managed services
+    - See more details in the [Managed Services Documentation](../../quix-cloud/managed-services/overview.md).

 - **version:** Indicates the version of the application to deploy.
 Using `latest` ensures that the most recent version is deployed, but this can be set to a specific version to ensure consistency.
 You can also use a commit reference to specify a specific version.